k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: unaligned priests were hostile to Draugr II
 - Abused pets can turn hostile when untamed
 - Limit number of pets you can have
+- Fix: unleash pets affected by wielding/wearing a bane artifact